craigwashere/100-Days-of-Python/README.md

 Day 61:		login form example with validation, displays separate pages for successful vs. unsuccessful login.

 Day 62:		a cafe blog type web  application that lists cafes and their rating with respect to power connections. it uses Flask, WTForms, and Jinja.
 It also writes the cafes to a .csv file for retrieval on next opening.

+Day 63:		book cataloging web page to add books with rating.
+User can edit rating, but not the book entries.
+User can add/delete books.
+No .css styling.
+Book entries are added to a SQLite database.
+Again uses jinja forms for page population.